 We couldn’t have done it without your help!
-The organizing committee of the 2014 Ontario Ecology, Ethology and Evolution Colloquiium (OE3C) would like to thank you for your support in making this meeting possible.
-Over three days in May, more than 120 undergraduate and graduate students, post-doctoral researchers and faculty members from institutions across the country and beyond gathered to present their research and brainstorm new directions for work in ethology, ecology and evolution.
-This year, OE3C attendees had the chance to see 96 separate student presentations on a diversity of topics in ecology, ethology and evolution.
+The organizing committee of the 2014 Ontario Ecology, Ethology, and Evolution Colloquium (OE3C) would like to thank you for your support in making this conference possible.
+Over three days in May, more than 120 undergraduate and graduate students, post-doctoral researchers, and faculty members from institutions across the country gathered to present their research and brainstorm new directions for work in ethology, ecology, and evolution.
+This year, OE3C had 96 student presentations on a diversity of topics, ranging from animal welfare, climate change, and conservation biology to evolutionary psychology and social behaviour.

-This meeting of young researchers has been ongoing in Ontario for the past forty years, and the success of this year’s meeting was enabled by your donation.
+This meeting of young researchers has been ongoing in Ontario for over forty years, and the success of this year’s meeting was enabled by your donation.
 We have provided some pictures in this document so that you can see highlights from the conference.
-Thanks to your support,OE3C was a success and will continue in years to come, Sincerely, The OE3C 2014 Organizing Committee
+Thank you for your generosity and support in enabling a successful OE3C!
+Sincerely, The OE3C 2014 Organizing Committee